opcr-io/opcr-website/docs/cli/push.md

 # Pushing images

-Much like pushing images with `docker`, the `policy` CLI allows you to push an image from your local filesystem to a policy registry (like `opcr.io`):
+Much like pushing images with `docker push`, the `policy` CLI allows you to push an image from your local filesystem to a policy registry (like `opcr.io`):

 ```bash